 You can enjoy solid, military-grade drop protection with this case.
 It combines a hard shell with a rubber interior that includes a lip around the front to protect the screen, button covers, and stripes on the back and sides.
 The stripes aren’t just aesthetic, they also help to provide extra grip.
 There are precise cut-outs for the camera and ports.
 It’s not the slimmest of iPhone 6 cases, but it does provide good protection and comes in a variety of color combinations.

-The honeycomb interior on this Seidio cases should dissipate shock, and there’s a comfortable rubberized coating on the outside that will enhance your grip.
+The honeycomb interior on this Seidio case dissipates shock, and there’s a comfortable rubberized coating on the outside that will enhance your grip.
 You also get a handy extra: a metal kickstand that pops out to allow for landscape movie viewing.
 The interlocking layers are easy to fit and don’t add too much in the way of bulk.
 You can pick this one up in a few different colors, and it has an optional holster and swiveling belt-clip attachment.

 Beautifully handcrafted premium leather cases from Noreve add a real touch of classic style to your iPhone 6.
 This version flips opens vertically like a traditional pocket notebook.
-It is padded for protection, and there’s a soft lining with the Noreve logo.
+It is padded for protection with a soft lining.
 You’ll find generous openings for access to all of your phone functions.
 You can also choose from a wide range of different colors and get the case with or without a belt clip.

-Mid-level protection, sharp aesthetics, and low price make the Incipio NGP case worth a visit.
-The iPhone 6 iteration is just as durable and affordable as past Incipio cases.
+Mid-level protection, sharp aesthetics, and low price make the Incipio NGP case worth a peek.
+The iPhone 6 model is just as durable and affordable as past Incipio cases.
 It’s a terrific budget option for someone who’s considering the in-house silicone case from Apple.
 This one features a protruding lip to protect your screen face and a soft case that is easy to grip and foregrounds the slim appeal of the iPhone 6.
-At $12, it’s one of the best low-budget cases on the market and is available in six color options.
+It is available in six colors.

 You’re sure to dazzle everyone in a one-mile radius if you opt for this glamorous case which comes in three different styles.
 All of them feature crystals on the back combined with premium leather accents.
-The bumper frame comes off and you place your iPhone 6 on the cushioned back then clip it back on.
+The bumper frame comes off and you place your iPhone 6 on the cushioned back then clip it on.
 You might find that the case comes apart when you drop it, but your phone won’t and that’s the important thing.
 You’ll find large cut-outs for the camera and ports.
-The buttons are all covered, but they’re easy to use.
 The crystals make this case really heavy, and they can snag on things.
 We’d also expect them to come off in time if you’re not super-careful.
 This expensive option is all about the bling and everything else is secondary.